SAP Articles

 Monday.com CRM with SAP Integration

 Let me tell you about Monday.com and how it works with SAP.
-I helped a manufacturing company connect these systems last year, and it made a big difference for them.
+I helped a manufacturing company connect these systems last year, and honestly, it made a huge difference for them.

 Monday.com is basically a super-flexible work platform.
-Think of it like digital whiteboards where teams track their work.
-It’s visual and easy to understand – you see cards moving across columns as work progresses.
+I like to think of it as digital whiteboards where teams track their work.
+It’s pretty visual and straightforward – you can actually see cards moving across columns as work gets done.

 • Managing projects and tasks